Meditation for Entrepreneurs: Steady Attention for Uncertain Workdays

 Meditation for entrepreneurs is attention and emotional regulation training for founders, business owners, and startup leaders.
 It helps you notice what is happening in your mind and body before you send the sharp reply, overcommit, or keep refreshing the dashboard.

 The point is not to stop thoughts.
 In practice, you choose an anchor, such as breath, body sensation, or sound.
-Then you notice when the mind runs to hiring worries, runway math, or the grocery list.
-You return, without making the wandering a personal failure.
+Then you notice when the mind jumps to hiring worries, runway math, or whether the prep station on a cooking line is ready for the rush.
+You return, without turning the wandering into a character flaw.

 That return is the practice.